Janice Miller Stein CFSP Funeral Director

 Janice attended and graduated from Assumption School and Northgate High School.
 After receiving her Bachelor of Science degree from Lock Haven State College in 1983, Janice attended the Pittsburgh Institute of Mortuary of Science where she graduated with honors.
 She became a licensed funeral director in 1985 and worked alongside her father, until his death in 1996.

 Janice is involved in church, community and civic activities.
-She has served on Parish Council at the Church of the Assumption and volunteers for many church and school functions.
-Janice is a member of the North Boroughs Chamber of Commerce and the North Boroughs Lion’s Club.
-She served board appointments for the YMCA and Marian Hall Home for the Aged.
-Janice served on the Board of Directors of the Allegheny County Funeral Directors Association (ACFDA).
-She was instrumental in creating a sustained partnership between the ACFDA and The Caring Place, a regional support network for grieving children and their families.
-She currently serves on the Board of Directors of The Caring Foundation.
-Janice enjoys crafts, interior design, Feng Shui and spending quality time with her family.
+She has served on Parish Council at the Church of the Assumption and was an active volunteer for church and school functions.
+Janice is a member of the Academy of Professional Funeral Service Practice, the National, Pennsylvania and Allegheny County Funeral Directors Associations and North Boroughs Chamber of Commerce.
+She served board appointments for the YMCA and Marian Hall Home and served on the Board of Directors of the Allegheny County Funeral Directors Association (ACFDA).
+She was instrumental in creating a sustained partnership between the ACFDA and the Highmark Caring Place, a regional support group network for grieving children and their families.
+She currently serves on the Board of Directors of The Highmark Caring Foundation and is a volunteer with the Highmark Caring Place.

 Kurt was born and raised in West View, Pennsylvania.
 He attended and graduated from St. Athanasius Grade School and North Hills High School.
 Kurt volunteered as a paramedic at Ross/West View EMSA.
 He continued his work in emergency medical services as the Director of Operations for the Office of Prehospital Care at Allegheny General Hospital and served the same capacity at Suburban General Hospital in Bellevue, PA.